 A crisp februrary morning walk after a sub zero night was refreshing to say the least.
 It awakened the senses from a rested state.
 As the fruit smoothie fuelled my body, I wanted to go for a brisk walk at my local country park.
 It was a beautiful meditation observing frozen puddles of water, the shapes and forms and textures, rich light and unleashed wonderment.

 We are all but tracks in time… the shoes and paws and tyres, a palimpsest of imprints and moments captured and marked in the eternity of time.
 And gone in a wink!
 Thanks to the small mercies of charged batteries of our handheld toys these days!!
 So here I am… sharing them.
 Enjoy.
 Continue reading Frozen tracks in eternity

 A conversation between Anotnio Pizzo and me (the self-confessed Scheherazade) in 2006, formerly published by Antonio as Identity, Transformation, and Digital Languages.

 Continue reading Between Antonio and me; the digital Scheherazade

-Thomas Christiansen and I spent some time together while I showed him photographs from Mas(k)culinities.
+Thomas Christiansen and I spent some time together while I showed him the high resolution portraits from Mas(k)culinities.
 Upon my request to write down some of his observations… he graced me this essay!